Holiday Safety Tips for Pets

 The hustle and bustle of the holidays often includes:

-- Excitement: The busy pace of the holiday season and the thrills of opening surprise gifts can add a pattern of behavior that differs from what your cat or dog has grown to know.
+Excitement: The busy pace of the holiday season and the thrills of opening surprise gifts can add a pattern of behavior that differs from what your cat or dog knows.
 Take notice if your kitty or canine companion seems on edge.

-- Anxiety: Preparations for visitors or squabbles with family members can also upset the normal balance of the daily routine of your furry friends.
-Be reassuring and kind as the creatures adapt to the holiday happenings.
+Anxiety: Preparations for visitors or squabbles with family members can also upset your furry friends' daily routine, so be reassuring and kind as they adapt to the holiday happenings.

-- Noise: Happy guests.
-Festive music.
-Bursts of fireworks.
+Noise: Happy guests, festive music, bursts of fireworks.
 These joyous moments of celebration can actually stir a sense of fear in animals.
-Take measures to make sure your pets are kept safe and sound.
+Take measures to ensure your pets are kept safe and sound.

-These elements and more could trigger the “fight or flight” instinct where pets act out negatively or try to run away.
-For the well being of your four-legged friends, create a quiet spot away from the surge of holiday merriment.
+These elements and more could trigger the “fight or flight” instinct in pets, causing them to act out negatively or try to run away.
+For the well-being of your four-legged friends, create a quiet spot away from the surge of holiday merriment.
 In this safe space, your pets can retreat and find rest.

 With these suggestions in mind, you can make the holiday season an enjoyable experience for the animals you adore.
-And if you’ll be traveling over the holidays without your pets, take a look at our list of Alternatives to Pet Boarding During the Holidays with ideas for their continuous care and comfort.
+And if you’ll be traveling over the holidays without your pets, take a look at our list of Alternatives to Pet Boarding During the Holidays for ideas on their continuous care and comfort.